 Enjoy sunsets and seasonal seafood at River’s End Restaurant & Inn

-Located in the village of Jenner, River’s End is well known for its restaurant, which serves seasonal seafood on a cliff overlooking the Russian River and ocean.
-However, the property also has five romantic ocean view cabins tucked away amidst coastal gardens.
+Located in the village of Jenner, River’s End is well known for its restaurant, which serves seasonal seafood on a cliff overlooking the Russian River and Pacific Ocean.
+The property also has five romantic ocean view cabins tucked away amidst coastal gardens.

 Leave the kids at home, as this property aims to “rejuvenate” couples: there are no televisions and no internet or cell service on property.
 Sip a glass of wine from the restaurant’s Sonoma-centric wine list and relax on your private patio – be sure to bring your binoculars to check out the seals below.
 After a night’s stay, grab lunch at the restaurant and indulge in one of their famous Bloody Mary’s.
 Rates start at $239.
 (707) 865-2484 ext.
 111, 11048 Highway 1, Jenner.

 Play ping pong, shoot bocce, and hike the trails at “hippie chic” Timber Cove Resort

 Recently renovated, the Timber Cove Resort, just north of the village of Jenner on Highway 1, is an architectural masterpiece built in the 1960s on a cliff overlooking the ocean.
 This part of the coast, often photographed by Ansel Adams, is a stunner, with the resort property featuring numerous hiking trails along the rugged coast line.